 Health and nutrition aspects indicated, among the study regions, majority of the women knew about type of foods consumed for good health.
-In supportive to this most of the women had altered their regular food habits especially in transition (32%) and urban (38%) areas.
+In supportive to this, most of the women had altered their regular food habits especially in transition (32%) and urban (38%) areas.
 Fasting on religious belief was more practiced by transition women (56%), compared to rural (26%) and urban (28%).
 Consumption of health supplements was more among women, especially in urban (34%) compared to men.
 Rural women response was least for consideration of preference for preparation of foods at home (54.5%).
 Morbidity in past two months was more among women and majority was observed in transition area.
 Number of individuals stressed due to various reasons was more among men in rural, whereas in transition areas it was women.
 Almost equal response was obtained by men and women in urban area for their stress condition.
 Consumption of tea or coffee was more among men along the rural-urban gradient.
 These observations reveal that, even though women are known about healthy foods, morbidity was more among women and their food preferences were less considered compared to men.
 It was also noticed that, majority of women have altered their regular foods and were taking health supplements, which are generally practiced due to health conditions.
 Especially in transition area, majority of women responded that, they are stressed and about their morbid conditions in past two months.
 This may be correlated to their frequent fasting on religious believes and other unhealthy practices.

 Gender roles are socially constructed: the behaviors, activities, and attributes considered appropriate for men and women are specific to a given society.
 Answering the question of why women are more likely than men to be malnourished requires a gender analysis [9].
 Present investigation reveals food consumption practices of women is influenced by their socially constructed roles and cultural patterns.
-Nutritional status is affected when; socially constructed gender roles of men and women interact with their biological roles.